Year 11, 2017, Germany

 ASMS is a unique school here in South Australia.
 What makes it special is the method that teachers use to help students gain knowledge.
 Instead of making students learn from textbooks like the majority of high school do, ASMS tends to approach in a real life situation where that knowledge might come in handy and use that to teach students That is what I like about this school because students will understand it rather than knowing it and I also hope that it will continue on like this in the future.

 The teachers and students here are also very friendly and helpful which is what I really like.
 There aren’t really many things that I don’t like about the school apart from the special PE in learning study this year.
-I believe that I have made the right decision to study in this school.
+I believe that I have made the right decision to study at this school.

 Year 10, 2016, Germany

-I wanted to study abroad, because I wanted to meet new friends and learn to live in a new environment in a new culture.
+I wanted to study abroad because I wanted to meet new friends and learn to live in a new environment in a new culture.
 I also wanted to improve my ability to speak English and open new ways of thinking.
 The choice of going to Australia and not to another English speaking country was made by the choice of my school.
 The ASMS immediately sounded like the perfect school for me, as I am very interested in science and new ways to experience that.

 I first thought the school would offer a variety of different classes to choose from.
-In the end it turned out that the courses were set, but interdisciplinary enough to be entirely different from school as I knew it.
+In the end, it turned out that the courses were set, but interdisciplinary enough to be entirely different from school as I knew it.
 My stay at ASMS gave me new ways of looking at old concepts and information.

 The Australian curriculum is a bit slower, so most of the topics were already discussed at least a bit in school at home.
 The subjects at ASMS gave me new ways of looking at them and helped my in-depth understanding of the scientific concepts though.
 The teachers are really into their subjects, which helps to transfer enthusiasm to their students.

 The focus on self-directed learning helped my independence even further than the general stay abroad itself.
 I had to solve problems and analyse data on my own.
 This did not mean that the teachers did not help and explain when there were problems.
-That fact gave me a new opinion on self-directed learning, because my thought of it before was it being harder and less effective.
+That fact gave me a new opinion on self-directed learning because my thought of it before was it being harder and less effective.

 Year 11 – 12, 2015 – 2016, Germany